exogen/graphbrainz/schema.md

   # field.
   typeID: MBID

-  # A list of event entities linked to this entity.
+  # A list of events linked to this entity.
   events(after: String, first: Int): EventConnection

+  # Relationships between this entity and other entitites.
+  relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
 }

 # A connection to a list of items.